vishalshenoy/ghiblify/README.md

 A full-stack application to converts photos into Studio Ghibli style artwork using Stable Diffusion.
 The frontend is built using ReactJS and ChakraUI.
 The backend relies on a fine-tuned Stable Diffusion, made avaialble by Stability AI.
 This project utilized an Image to Image piepline with text prompt guidance.

+A delopyed version of the frontend without a connection to the Stable Diffusion component is availble here: https://ghiblidiffusion.vercel.app

 <h6> Examples </h6>
 <table>
   <tr>